Bolt (Disney character): Bolt

-A White Swiss Shepherd puppy named Bolt is adopted by a 7-year-old girl named Penny.
+A White Swiss Shepherd puppy named Bolt is adopted by a girl named Penny.
 Five years later, Bolt and a 12-year-old Penny star in a hit television series called Bolt, in which they fight crime with Bolt using various superpowers to protect Penny from the villain, Dr. Calico, who kidnapped Penny's father.
 To gain a more realistic performance, the show's producers have deceived Bolt his entire life, arranging the filming in such a way that Bolt believes everything in the show is real and that he really has superpowers including a devastatingly powerful sonic scream-like "super bark".
-After a cliffhanger episode causes Bolt to believe Penny has been kidnapped, he escapes from his on-set trailer in Hollywood, but knocks himself unconscious in the process and is trapped inside a box of foam peanuts being shipped to New York City.
+After a cliffhanger episode causes Bolt to believe Penny has been kidnapped, he escapes from his on-set trailer in Hollywood, but knocks himself unconscious in the process and is trapped inside a box of foam peanuts being accidentally shipped to New York City.

 In New York, Bolt resumes his search for Penny.
 Much to his dismay and confusion, he finds out the hard way that his "superpowers" are useless.
-He encounters Mittens, a cynical feral cat who bullies pigeons out of their food.
-Believing that Mittens is an “agent” of Calico, Bolt ties her to him with a leash and forces her to guide him back to Penny.
-Mittens is convinced her captor is a lunatic, but the two start their journey westward by truck.
-Meanwhile, in Hollywood, a less-experienced Bolt look-alike is brought in so filming can resume.
-Penny is genuinely distraught over Bolt’s disappearance but reluctantly agrees to halt the search so production can continue.
+He met three friendly pigeons who tell him that there is an animal close to Calico.
+Bolt encounters Mittens, a cynical female feral cat who bullies pigeons out of their food.
+Believing that Mittens is an “agent” of Calico, Bolt holds her over the freeway, but Mittens decides to help him.
+To prevent Mittens from escaping, Bolt ties her to him with a leash and forces her to guide him back to Penny.
+Mittens is convinced her captor is a lunatic, but the two start their journey westward to Ohio by truck.
+Meanwhile, in Hollywood, Penny is genuinely distraught over Bolt’s disappearance but her agent agrees to find Bolt.

 Surprised at his first feelings of hunger, Bolt is shown by Mittens how to act like a cute but needy dog, obtaining food for them both at an RV park.
 They are joined by Rhino, a fearless hamster and huge Bolt fanatic.
-Rhino's unwavering faith in Bolt substantiates the dog's illusions about himself, but allows Mittens to figure out Bolt is from a television show.
+Rhino's unwavering faith in Bolt substantiates the dog's illusions about himself, and they resume the journey.
+After a train stunt, Bolt allows Mittens to figure out he is from a television show.
 She tries to tell Bolt this, but Bolt simply becomes frustrated as everything he believed to be real starts to crumble around him.
-Attempting to "super bark" her repeatedly, the noise draws the attention of Animal Control and Bolt and Mittens are both captured and taken to an animal shelter.
+Attempting to "superbark" her repeatedly, the noise draws the attention of Animal Control and Bolt and Mittens are both captured and taken to an animal shelter.